S-Samiksha/CZ4153_DutchAuction/README.md

 For each bidder, keep track of how much money they bid. <br>
 When they bid, reduce the supply. <br>
 As the price drops periodically, each bidder will have an increasing number of algos they can receive. <br>
+After 20 minutes, "end the auction" <br>
+1. Distribute tokens to bidders
+2. Burn remaining tokens that were left unsold

 ### Problems:
 1. Timestamp --> running the functions every minute
+Update: no need to run every minute, can just use a function to keep track of number of tokens left
 2. FrontEnd Connection